Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 59 **Good things ahead!**
-DAY: Thursday, i woke up and went to ALdi with 8:50AM bus and by 9:40 i was bai Had class, went to a meeting with Rajeev and grad students, Went to CSU for a photo shot a
+DAY: Thursday, i woke up and went to ALdi with 8:50AM bus and by 9:40 i was bai Had class, went to a meeting with Rajeev and grad students
 I got the cold but i am healing!
 Had a productive day!
 I feel from my scooter!!